vatpac-technology/sops/docs/military/darwin.md

 DN ADC is permitted to use Surveillance standards for separation.
 Surveillance coverage can be expected to be available at all levels in the DN ADC airspace.
 For simulation purposes, visual separation is assumed to exist below the cloud base, and within 7nm of the aerodrome.
 Visual separation can still be used to separate from aircraft on an instrument approach, below the cloud base.

-## Traffic Management Plan (TMP)
-The Darwin Traffic Management Plan (TMP) is designed to reduce ATC intervention and workload, provide aircraft with predicted tracking and descent, expedite departures, increase safety and assist in noise abatement.
-It applies to all departing aircraft, arriving low level aircraft and IFR aircraft tracking to Darwin at A100 and above.
 ## Aerodrome
 ### Standard Taxi Routes
 Aircraft transiting to or from the Southern and Northern GA should follow the following standardised taxi routes: